milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Information You Provide

 When you interact with our services, we collect information that you provide to us.
-For example, most of our services require you to set up a Snapchat account, so we need to collect a few important details about you, such as your name, username, password, email address, phone number, and date of birth.
+For example, many of our services require you to set up an account, so we may need to collect a few important details about you, such as your name, username, password, email address, phone number, and date of birth.
 We may also ask you to provide us with some additional information that will be publicly visible on our services, such as a profile picture or Bitmoji avatar.
-Other services, such as commerce products, may require you to provide us with a debit or credit card number and its associated account information.
+Some services, such as commerce products, may require you to provide us with a debit or credit card number and its associated account information.

 Of course, you’ll also provide us whatever information you send through our services, such as Snaps and Chats.
 Keep in mind that the users who view your Snaps, Chats, and any other content can always save that content or copy it outside the app.
-So, the same common sense that applies to the internet at large applies to Snapchat as well: Don’t send messages or share content that you wouldn’t want someone to save or share.
+So, the same common sense that applies to the internet at large applies to our services as well: Don’t send messages or share content that you wouldn’t want someone to save or share.

 When you contact customer support or communicate with us in any other way, we’ll collect whatever information you volunteer or that we need to resolve your question.